What is malaria?

 The selection of medicines to prevent malaria depends on the geographic region where you may be exposed to malaria and your health condition (such as being pregnant, being elderly or young, being sick, or having immunity or resistance to malaria, or having allergies or sensitivity to the medicine).

-If you are going to a location where malaria is present, it is very important to take preventive medicines and to follow the correct schedule for taking them.
+It is very important to take preventive medicines and to follow the correct schedule for taking them.
 The majority of people who become infected with malaria do not take preventive malaria medicines or do not follow the correct dosing schedule.
-No antimalarial medication is 100% effective in preventing the disease.

 - Medicine to prevent malaria is most effective if you take the recommended dosage exactly as prescribed and for the length of time required.